SolaceDev/solace-dev-codelabs/markdown/solace-masterclass/solace-masterclass.md

       }
   }
   ```

+> aside positive This code snippet identifies the topic which the event from the queue was published on and depending on
+> the **object type (Order, Payment or Shipment)** implements an appropriate business logic

 * In the terminal for the **Order Service**, stop the service if running and execute the command:
   **mvn clean spring-boot:run**